OldAIProjects/aiassistant_archived/README.md

 docker-compose up --build
 ```

 This will build the Docker image and start the container.
-You can then access the AI Assistant API at `http://localhost:5437`.
+You can then access the AI Assistant API at `http://localhost:5437/docs` and front end at `http://localhost:3000`.